 We have decided to write a regular blog for several reasons.
 First, there has never been a greater need for ethical reflection than there is today.
 We both agree about that, but we are very different people, and often disagree on issues.
 We hope it will be helpful for us to model respectful disagreement.
 In addition, we just finished writing a history of the Center which took us three years, and we enjoyed doing that so much that we need an excuse to continue writing together on a weekly basis.
 So, we don’t mind bothering you with our ideas.

 I call myself a “philosophical Christian agnostic” and Rosemary is a member of the Sisters of St. Joseph of Carondolet.
 Rosemary taught high school English and philosophy at Rockhurst University.
 She is a stickler for the “King’s English” and proper grammar.
 I grew up in Texas and just like to talk.
 We are both old; I turned 68 in July; Rosemary is older.
 We both have had training and education in ethics, but Rosemary has a PhD.
 We have both worked in bioethics for many years, and we both LOVE to argue.
 As Rosemary says, “Doing ethics is all about argument.”
 But ethics is not about mean-spirited disrespectful exchanges that are so prevalent today in a “red-state/blue-state culture.”
 Through blogging, we hope that our agreements and disagreements will demonstrate that we can argue respectfully and still love and care about one another.

-Labels: Tuesdays with Rosemary & Myra
+Labels: Join the Conversation with Rosemary and Myra, Tuesdays with Rosemary & Myra